 Residents will find that the town is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Crabtree is worth considering.

-As is often the case in a small town, Crabtree doesn't have a public transportation system that people use for their commute.
+Crabtree is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The population of Crabtree has one of the lowest overall levels of education in the country: only 0.00% of people over 25 hold a college degree.
 The national average for all municipalities is 21.84%.